 II) Non-renewable resources are those which have a limited stock.

-● On the basis of their distribution resources can be ubiquitous or localized.
+● On the basis of their distribution resources can be ubiquitous or localised.

-I) Ubiquitous resources that are available in everywhere like the air we breathe, soil, sunshine.
+I) Resources that are found everywhere like the air we breathe, are ubiquitous.

-II) Localized resources are available in some particular places, like copper and iron ore.
+II) But those which are found only in certain places are localised, like copper and iron ore.

 Q4.
 What do you mean by resources conservation?